mixmarvel/mixmarvel.github.io/_posts/2019-09-20-Node-Election.md

 The MixMarvel Foundation was informed that on September 20, 2019, MixMarvel attended the election of Contentos nodes.

-On July 2, 2019, MixMarvel attended this conference and promoted its products and shared their latest achievements.
+On September 20, 2019, MixMarvel attended this conference and promoted its products and shared their latest achievements.

 This event has a great significance for the international expansion of MixMarvel.